- Applicants need to meet academic criteria to be admitted to provisional CA membership

 Australian and New Zealand citizens and permanent residents are eligible to enrol in the CA Program.

-Australian student visa holders based in Australia, cannot enrol in the CA Program, as CA ANZ and the CA Program are not registered on the Australian Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).
+CA ANZ and the CA Program are not registered on the Australian Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) because of the online nature of the CA Program.

 Australian temporary visa holders based in Australia, who plan to study the CA Program should check with the Australian immigration authority that your visa entitles you to enrol in the CA Program.